ICB-TO/Image-Processing-simulation-modules/README.md

 ## Background

 The project was created as part of 18ECE40T (Machine Perception and Cognition) at SRM Institute of Science and Technology with the aim to create interactive visualizations related to the coursework.
-As part of the repo we have both the code and executable applications created by PyInstaller available on the given google drive link.
+As part of the repo we have both the code and the executable applications created by PyInstaller are available on the undermentioned google drive link.

 The modules can be used both as standalone executables accesible by the google drive link or by downlaoding the code and running on your local compiler.